Azure/azure-sdk-for-js/sdk/communication/communication-sms/README.md

 ## Troubleshooting

 SMS operations will throw an exception if the request to the server fails.
-Exceptions will not be thrown if the error is with an individual message, instead of the overall request.
+Exceptions will not be thrown if the error is caused by an individual message, only if something fails with the overall request.
-A `successful` flag is used to validate if each individual message was sent successfully.
+Please use the `successful` flag to validate each individual result to verify if the message was sent.

 ```typescript
 try {